 Today is my ONE YEAR anniversary of taking that first flight out of Boston into the 9-month journey that would ultimately span Japan, Southeast Asia, Ghana, Iberia… and a whole heck of a lot of learning and fun!

 How to celebrate?
-By sharing with you my absolute FAVORITE building in Boston.
+By sharing with you my absolute FAVORITE building in Boston, since technically this is a Boston blog now.
 I am panting a little as I write this, I love this structure so much.
 Please honor my love and read attentively.

 Haven’t heard of Exchange Place?
 Few people have, even though it’s big and stunningly sexy.
 To the distracted eye, it just sort of blends in with the other towers.
 But gaze at it with me for a moment.
 Is your breath quickening with lust, now, too?
 Indeed: this is one luscious building, when you give it more than a quick glance.